mezgoodle/BCD_labs/README.md

 ## Features :muscle:

-With this site You can learn a lot of stuff to start Your web journey
+With this site You can learn a lot of stuff to start Your web journey.

 ## Code Example :pushpin:

-'Index.html'
+_index.html_

 ```HTML
 <!DOCTYPE html>